civilcoder55/civilcoder55.github.io/content/journey/mission-3.md

 ## Authorizations in Microservices

-While developing a monolithic application, managing authorizations and permissions is a bit easier, as you can have a single point of control for all the authorizations and permissions.
-However, microservices have become a bit more complex.
+When developing a monolithic application, managing authorizations and permissions is a bit easier since you have a single point of control for all authorizations and permissions.
+However, with the rise of microservices, this task becomes more complex.

-In a microservices architecture, each service has its own database and logic for handling permissions.
-This can lead to a lot of duplication and inconsistency in the way permissions are managed across services. also, there will be an issue of sharing the permissions across services.
+In a microservices architecture, each service typically has its own database and logic for handling permissions.
+This can lead to duplication and inconsistency in how permissions are managed across services.
+Additionally, sharing permissions between services can become problematic.

-One way to solve this issue is to use an authorization-as-service.
-This means that you have a separate service that is responsible for managing all the authorizations for all the services in your architecture.
+One way to solve this issue is by using **Authorization-as-a-Service** 🔐.
+This approach involves creating a separate service dedicated to managing all authorizations for the various services within your architecture.
+This centralizes control, ensuring consistency and simplifying the management of permissions across your microservices. 🌐

-### POC
+### Proof of Concept (POC) 🚀

 Today I will do a quick proof of concept.
 I will use an open source that provide this functionality, there are a lot,

+Today, I'll do a quick proof of concept (POC) to explore authorization management.
+I'll use an open-source solution that provides this functionality

+there are plenty of options available.

-#### Some of Open source solutions
+#### Some of Open-Source solutions 🛠️
 - perimfy
 - openfga
 - casbin
 - topaz

-#### Cloud solutions
+#### Cloud solutions ☁️
 - there are good cloud solutions like [Permit.io](https://www.permit.io)

-For today poc I will use [Permify](https://permify.co/).
+For today's POC, I'll be using [Permify](https://permify.co/). ✅

 ![permify](https://user-images.githubusercontent.com/34595361/196884110-147862c9-3657-4f07-831c-3e0d0e39eccf.png)
 ---